Get us in your inbox

 7. Table and Tulip

-This South End florist has been a local favorite since 2007 when Table & Tulip was established.
-The bouquets come in various arrangements, from quaint bulb gardens with daffodils and pansies to elaborate bunches with everything from roses to orchids, so make sure you try them out for your Valentine's Day gifting.
+This South End florist has been a local favorite since 2007, when they first opened their doors.
+The bouquets come in various arrangements, from quaint bulb gardens with daffodils and pansies to elaborate bunches with everything from roses to orchids, so make sure you try them out for your next gifting.
 And for long-term couples?
 These pro florists are also well-loved for their custom wedding design, so if you're thinking of tying the knot, check out their gorgeous gallery.
 In addition to all manner of lovely flowers, you can buy gorgeous pre-potted plants here too.
 The pots, of course, are equally pretty.

 Founded on the principle that gifting is emotional, Fresh Sends adds a personal touch to their flower delivery services.
 Their website offers an array of fresh gifts, but their hand-picked bouquet of flowers is their specialty.
-While you don’t get to pick the exact ingredients of the arrangement, you can find peace in the fact you are leaving this up to the experts.
+While you can’t specify the exact details of the arrangement, remember, you’re leaving this to the experts.
 The flowers are just one part of the gift, the packaging that the bouquet ships in doubles as a note card and completes the Fresh Sends experience.
 If you are looking for a modern and personalized gift of flowers to send this season, this is your best bet.
+And, you can get 15% off your first order, if you sign up for the brand’s newsletter.

 Advertising